 Interestingly, the rival of this Mercedes, the BMW 3 series E46 coupe was not available with any of these features and you can’t find ventilated seats in the next generation 3 series coupe neither.

 But back to this Mercedes.
-The trunk space in the coupe version is pretty impressive for a 2 door coupe + you can fold the rear seats.
+The trunk space in the coupe version is pretty impressive for a 2 door coupe + you can fold the rear seats and load in a TV for example?
 The rear seat area is not completely useless either, although it has its limits of course.
 But overall the practicality of the coupe version is better than you would think.

-On the other side the optional navigation system just screams that it’s from 1990.
-Of course they updated it in the facelifted models in 2004, but if you want something up to date then you have to find an aftermarket solution.
+On the other side the optional navigation system just screams that it’s from the 1990s.
+At least they updated it in the facelifted models-in 2004, but if you want something up to date then you have to find an aftermarket solution.

 Body, paintjob, rust protection

-The rust protection of these cars is much better than in the predecessor, however that doesn’t mean that you should not expect rust at all, because mainly the older early production cars (made to 2004) used on winter salty roads can have rust on the rear wheel arches, on the lower part of the doors or sometimes on the trunk lid as well.
+The rust protection of these cars is much better than in the predecessor, however that doesn’t mean that you should not expect rust at all, because mainly the older early production cars (made to 2004) used on winter salty roads can have more often rust on the:

 There are not many possible issues (considering the fact that this is a Mercedes):